welbsterhansi/terraform-eks/README.md

 5. versions.tf sets the Terraform version to at least 0.14.
 It also sets versions for the providers used in this challenge.
 6. Variables.tf defines the variables.
 7. helm.tf defines the helm configuration.
-8. App-01.tf defines the deployment of app-01.
+8. App-01.tf defines the deployment of app-01 with Replicas, Resources and Autoscale.
-9. App-02.tf defines the deployment of app-02.
+9. App-02.tf defines the deployment of app-02 with Replicas, Resources and Autoscale.

 ## Initialize Terraform workspace
 ```terraform init```